Algorithmic Pirogov-Sinai theory: Conclusions

 The fact that the underlying graph is a lattice does not seem to be entirely necessary.
-It would be particularly interested to investigate contour representations of the hard-core model on more general families of bipartite graphs given the interest in the complexity class \#BIS, see~\cite{liu2015fptas,cai2016hardness,galanis2016ferromagnetic} for more about this complexity class.
-As a cautionary note for general graphs, we note that Bez\'akov\'a, Galanis, Goldberg, and \v{S}tefankovi\v{c}~\cite{bezakova2017inapproximability} show \#P-hardness of approximating $Z_G(\lam)$ on bipartite graphs for \emph{any} complex $\lam$ with large real part.
+Given the interest in the complexity class \#BIS, it would be interesting to investigate contour representations of the hard-core model on more general families of bipartite graphs.
+See~\cite{liu2015fptas,cai2016hardness,galanis2016ferromagnetic} for more about \#BIS.
+A cautionary note in this respect is that Bez\'akov\'a, Galanis, Goldberg, and \v{S}tefankovi\v{c}~\cite{bezakova2017inapproximability} have shown \#P-hardness of approximating $Z_G(\lam)$ on bipartite graphs for \emph{any} complex $\lam$ with large real part.